ringcentral/ringcentral-web-phone/README.md

 webPhone.sipClient.wsc.addEventListener("close", closeListener);
 ```

-By default the SDK will send a `register` message every 60 seconds.
-If there is
+By default the SDK will send a `register` message around every 60 seconds.
+If
-no response from server in 5 seconds(which indicates that the WebSocket
+there is no response from server in 5 seconds(which indicates that the WebSocket
 connection is probably broken), the SDK will proactively close the WebSocket
 connection, which will trigger the logic above to invoke `webPhone.start()`.